TanStack/router/docs/src/pages/docs/api.md

   pendingElement?: SyncOrAsyncElement<TGenerics>
   // An asynchronous function responsible for preparing or fetching data for the route before it is rendered loader?: LoaderFn<TGenerics>

-  // If `import` is defined, this route can resolve its elements and loaders in a single asynchronous call
-  // This is particularly useful for code-splitting or module federation
-  import: () => Promise<{
-    // The content to be rendered when the route is matched.
-If no element is provided, defaults to `<Outlet />` element?: SyncOrAsyncElement<TGenerics>
-    // The content to be rendered when `loader` encounters an error errorElement?: SyncOrAsyncElement<TGenerics>
-    // The content to be rendered when the duration of `loader` execution surpasses the `pendingMs` duration pendingElement?: SyncOrAsyncElement<TGenerics>
-    // An asynchronous function responsible for preparing or fetching data for the route before it is rendered loader?: LoaderFn<TGenerics>
-  }>

-  // An array of child routes
-  children?: Route<TGenerics>[]
 }
 ```